 Can Background Checks Be Run without Disclosing Gender?

 Some trans rights activists believe that it's too triggering for transgender individuals to disclose their information prior to transitioning, especially if they prefer to not be out at work.
 It can be challenging to get legal documents changed, especially depending on the state or local governments pushing back against transgender rights.
 However, many background checks can be conducted without the Applicant disclosing their gender.
 Knowing the gender can help reduce false positive hits in a background check (especially if the Applicant's name is a common name), but most screening reports can be conducted without the candidate having to disclose their gender.

 How to Be an Ally

 Consider terms that might be used by those who have transitioned.
 GLAAD offers a helpful list of tips for those who wish to be transgender allies and also a glossary of terms.
 One thing to note is that the decision to transition isn't taken lightly and those who have may still be working through physical surgeries or disclosure of what they're going through.
-Confidentiality, privacy and understanding is very important as the transition viewed as their authentic self, so discussion about their life prior to transition can be difficult.
-It's important for employers to recognize that transgender candidates and employees are protected under the Civil Rights Act and can be valuable in a more diversified workplace.
+Confidentiality, privacy, and understanding are very important as the transition is viewed as their authentic self, so discussion about their life prior to transition can be difficult.
+It's essential for employers to recognize that transgender candidates and employees are protected under the Civil Rights Act and can be valuable in a more diversified workplace.